Short Bhutan Tour Package - 7 Days

 Note: You can also visit our website to choose a tour or package, or customize a tour or trek plan according to your interests.

-Short Nepal Bhutan Tour Package Cost For Nepalese
+Short Bhutan Tour Package Price For Nepalese

-For Nepalese travelers, the tour price is lower because you do not need to do Kathmandu sightseeing.
+For Nepalese travelers, the Bhutan tour price is lower because you do not need to do Kathmandu sightseeing.
 We also offer a special discount to locals.
 To learn more in detail about the cost, make sure to contact our tour operator directly or visit our office.

 Our Team For the Short Nepal And Bhutan Tour